Why a profit target option, and how does it work?

 How long will it take to reach the profit target?

 As always in gambling nothing is certain, and it will vary, but if say we had a 20% ROI, with 15 bets a week at an average price of 6/1, then the average stake would be 3 points, with an average profit of 0.6 points per bet.
 That would mean a profit of 9 points, or €225 on average per week, so the target would take roughly 9 weeks to hit.
 If the ROI was higher it would be hit quicker, or if we have more bets with the same ROI.
 Likewise less bets, and a lower ROI would mean it takes longer to hit the target.
 The good news is your subscription will not end until we do.

 Will the tips be on the flat or over jumps?

 Almost all of the tips will be on the flat, and the majority will be for races in the UK, although some will be in Ireland.
-Apart from my statistical research, I take my own sectional times on the all weather meetings during the winter and they provide many profitable opportunities, so while the flat is winding down soon, I really like this time of year.
-The change in the ground provides many opportunities for sire based stats to point my in the direction of a bet.
+Apart from my statistical research, I have done detailed research using sectional times, and the effect pace has on performance, and the all weather meetings during the winter provide many profitable opportunities.

 No sharing of the tips

 The advice is for your own use and sharing it wouldn’t be fair on the other members, and I reserve the right to cancel anyone’s membership, if I suspect they are sharing the tips in any form.

 If you have any problems, questions or feedback about my Premium Advisory Service you can email me on firstname.lastname@example.org